mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 ### The Case Against Using Tenants

 There are two approaches to deploying feature branches.
 The first approach to consider is using tenants.
-With this approach each feature branch becomes a tenant.
+With this approach, each feature branch becomes a tenant.

 At first blush, this makes the most sense.
 The problem is, it doesn't scale all that well.
 Feature branches have a finite lifespan of a few days or a couple of weeks.
 You will be adding/removing tenants quite often.
 It is possible to automate that using the API, but that is brittle.